 As I researched “acrophobia,” the fear of heights, I tried to gain as much knowledge on the subject as possible.
 I learned that many people suffer from this affliction.
 For this reason, I added a page to this web site to help educate people about this very natural fear.
 I receive many emails from people who share their experiences with me.
 Many people really identify with Dusty, the main character of my book.
-Click the “Fear of Heights” button on the left to learn more about acrophobia.
+Click the “Acrophobia” button above to learn more about acrophobia.

+This page that you are currently viewing is a scaled down version of the original webpage to allow for viewing on mobile devices.
+Be sure sure to visit the original home page on your home computer to get all the information.
 I also have a page with information about seagulls that live in or visit North America.
 Seagulls are fascinating birds to watch and observe.
 I had no idea that there were so many different species of seagulls in existence.
 I gathered together as much information as I could find and put it together in a logical order.
 The pictures and descriptions will give you a new admiration for these interesting birds.
-Click the “Seagull Facts” button on the left to learn more about seagulls.
+Click the “Seagull Facts” button above to learn more about seagulls.
 At the top of the seagull page is a news feed from the American Bird Conservancy.
 Be sure sure to check it daily to see what is in the news about birds.

-Click the “Sitemap” button on the left to navigate the site and for a description of each section.
+Click the “Sitemap” button above to navigate the site and for a description of each section.

 I also need to tell you about the fun and games section.
-Click the “Kids Page” button on the left to play some educational games.
+Click the “Kids Page” button above to play some educational games.

 I value your input and comments.
 Feel free to send me articles, pictures, and suggestions.
 I'm always looking for good photos of seagulls, so if you have one that you think would be a good addition to my collection, please get in touch with me.
 Click the “Your Input” button on the left to explore the various ways that you can participate in this site.